 Nature-aesthetic theme funnels — Wabi-Sabi slow-craft for apiary journals, Aperture for bee photography, Pacific Modern for honey-shop lifestyle content

-Wabi-Sabi (sumi-ink + cream + asymmetric column + terracotta accent — primary for treatment-free philosophy, hive-inspection journals, and seasonal honey-flow writing that follows the apiary year), Aperture (full-bleed photography layout for macro bee and comb documentation, swarm catch sequences, and honey harvest photo essays), Pacific Modern (lifestyle-longform for urban beekeeping, honey-shop product stories, and mead-making fermentation companion content).
+Wabi-Sabi (sumi-ink + cream + asymmetric column + terracotta accent — primary for treatment-free philosophy, hive-inspection journals, and seasonal honey-flow writing), Aperture (full-bleed photography layout for macro bee and comb documentation, swarm catch sequences, and honey harvest photo essays), Pacific Modern (lifestyle-longform for urban beekeeping, honey-shop product stories, and mead-making fermentation companion content).
 All three themes free on every plan, switchable without content changes.

 BYOK Stripe 0% fee — raw honey shop, beeswax products, paid hive-journal newsletter, queen-rearing mastermind subscriptions, and digital product checkout on your own Stripe account